 Raven's eyes lifted from her book for a moment to glance at her teammate's project.
-The Titan's technology had needed an upgrade for quite awhile now and Cyborg had finally gotten around to working on it this week.
-The computers in the common room, though they still had keyboards, were now all touch-screens; quite a feat considering Raven and Starfire were the only two whose hands were normally exposed.
+The Titan's technology had needed an upgrade for quite a while now and Cyborg had finally gotten around to working on it this week.
+The computers in the common room, though they still had keyboards, were now all touch-screens; a feat considering Raven and Starfire were the only two whose hands were normally exposed.

 Though it was already past noon, Raven didn't have much of an appetite.
 She sat at the kitchen table, engaged in a novel she had just bought yesterday.
 "I'll make something in a minute," she replied.
 The common room was peacefully quiet this morning.
 The soft clanking of Cyborg's tools and Starfire's contented humming were a perfect background to Raven's reading.